Auto Union: East Germany

 Postwar, the Saxon plants of Auto Union were located in the Soviet-occupied zone of communist East Germany.

 In 1945, on the orders of the Soviet Military Administration in Germany, the factories were dismantled as war reparations, while the racing cars found stored in a colliery were returned to Moscow for reverse engineering.
 Following this, Auto Union AG assets were liquidated without compensation.
 On 17 August 1948, Auto Union AG of Chemnitz was deleted from the commercial register.
 The remains of Horch and Audi plants of Zwickau became the VEB (for "People Owned Enterprise") Automobilwerk Zwickau, or AWZ; (Automobile Factory Zwickau).

 The former Audi factory in Zwickau, now under East German control, restarted assembly of the pre-war models in 1949.
 Those models were renamed IFA F8 and IFA F9 and were similar to the new West German DKW versions.
 In time, a lawsuit compelled the East Germans to cease using the DKW brand.
-The factory went on to manufacture the Trabant until the early 1990s, when it was acquired by Volkswagen, effectively re-establishing its connection with Auto Union and Audi.
+The site became the home of VEB Sachsenring in the 1950s, which manufactured the infamous Trabant.
+After the reunification of Germany in 1990, Volkswagen took a controlling interest in the old VEB Sachsenring organization, creating the new subsidiary Volkswagen Sashsen GmbH, operating initially out of what were the historic Auto Union sites in Zwickau and Chemnitz, which were both eventually rebuilt – in 1993 a new factory was constructed in Zwickau in nearby Mosel, which in 2021 became the centre of production for the Volkswagen Group MEB platform vehicles – notably the Audi Q4 e-tron – making it the first Audi to be manufactured at Zwickau since the pre-war era.

+Audi also established the August Horch Museum in 2004 within the surviving factory buildings in Zwickau which dated back to the historic Horch and Audi companies of the 1900s.
+The museum charts the early histories of Audi, Horch and Auto Union leading up to the company's reestablishment in Ingolstadt after WW2.